apache/spark/docs/concepts.rst

 for retry", etc.

 Tasks are defined in DAGs, and both are written in Python code to define what you want to do.
-Task Instances belong to DAG Runs, have an associated ``execution_date``, and are physicalised, runnable entities.
+Task Instances belong to DAG Runs, have an associated ``execution_date``, and are instantiated, runnable entities.

 Relations between Task Instances
 --------------------------------